 July 10-July 21, 2023

 The virtual program of study for this institute will be composed of synchronous and asynchronous activities.
 To allow for full participation across different time zones, most whole-group activities will take place in two 2-hour sessions, from 11:30-1:30 and 2:15- 4:15 EDT.
 Small group work and 1:1 consultations will be scheduled before or after, based on participants’ preferred meeting times.
-The program will include two or more virtual public lectures by visiting scholars, scheduled from 5:30 – 7:00 EDT.

 The primary research project will be a revision of curricular unit that combines learning objectives as defined by the participant’s state standards and is informed by others adapted from literature-instruction’s past, especially its currently-marginalized concern with citizenship.

 In preparation for the seminar, participants will read Louise Rosenblatt’s Literature as Exploration (5th edition, 1995), Jonathan Zimmerman’s Whose America?: culture wars in the public schools (2003) and Maryanne Wolf’s Reader, Come Home: The Reading Brain in a Digital World (2018).

 Links to articles and book chapters are in the preliminary schedule below.